rongrongjin/Photo-Gallery/README.md

-# Getting Started with Create React App
+# Work Sample for LeapTool

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and is hosted in firebase.

+Inside the app, User can change room in the landing page or enter view mode.

+In the view mode, user can view all the room images, add new random photo of rooms or delete any photos they want.

+Splidejs was implemented for the Carousel inside the view mode.

 ## Available Scripts